The Things I Have Not Done

 Heading down a two lane road

-Hemmed in by a painted yellow stripe.
+Hemmed in by a painted yellow line.

 On the way to where I’m going,